Dr Minas Liarokapis

 2008 - Diploma in Computer Engineering, Computer Engineering and Informatics Department, University of Patras

-Dr. Liarokapis is a Lecturer in the Department of Mechanical Engineering and director of the New Dexterity research group.
+Dr. Liarokapis is a Senior Lecturer in the Department of Mechanical Engineering and director of the New Dexterity research group.
 Previously, he was a Postdoctoral Associate in the GRAB Lab at Yale University working with Prof. Aaron Dollar.

 He is interested in equipping robots with dexterous manipulation capabilities and enabling humans to regain their lost dexterity or augment their performance, modeling, designing and controlling new robotics and bionics hardware.
 He is the founder of the OpenBionics initiative and a co-founder of OpenRobotHardware and HandCorpus.